clintondurney/clintondurney.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: The following courses listed are TAships that had an instructional component to them such as leading a tutorial, workshop or recitation.
+description: The following courses listed are TA-ships that had an instructional component to them such as leading a tutorial, workshop or recitation.
 ---

 ### University of British Columbia, Vancouver, BC